Luke 2: Verse 11

 "A multitude of the heavenly host" appear, praising God and saying "Glory to God in the highest, and on earth peace..."
-There is some discussion over the later part of the sentence the most usual modern interpretations being "... and goodwill to men", "... towards men of goodwill" or ".. to those he favours".
+There is some variation in how the latter part of the sentence is translated, the most usual modern interpretations being "... and goodwill to men", "... towards men of goodwill" or "... to those he favours".
 The American Standard Version, for example, has "...among men in whom he is well pleased", which corresponds to the third reading.
-The line is the opening part of the Greater Doxology, and as such important in the main rites of the Christian church.
+The line is the opening part of the Greater Doxology, and as such is important in the main rites of the Christian church.

-The angels then return to heaven and the shepherds go into Bethlehem to see for themselves and find Joseph and Mary and the infant Jesus.
+The angels then return to heaven, and the shepherds go "even unto Bethlehem", to see for themselves and find Joseph and Mary and the infant Jesus.
 They then "...spread the word..." about the angels and Jesus, then return to their flocks.
 It is generally considered significant that this message was given to shepherds, who were located on the lower rungs of the social ladder in first-century Palestine.
-Contrasting with the more powerful characters mentioned in the Nativity, such as the Emperor Augustus, they seem to reflect Mary's words in the Magnificat: "He has brought down rulers from their thrones but has lifted up the humble."
+Contrasting with the more powerful characters mentioned in the Nativity, such as the Emperor Augustus, they seem to reflect Mary's words in the Magnificat: "He has brought down the mighty from their thrones and exalted those of humble estate."
 The phrase "peace to men on whom his favor rests" has been interpreted both as expressing a restriction to a particular group of people that God has chosen, and inclusively, as God displaying favor to the world.

 Luke does not mention the visit of the Magi, the Massacre of the Innocents, or the escape of Jesus' family to Egypt, which are found in Matthew 2.